LtSquigs/crystal-project-randomizer/README.md

 These options are related to shuffling monster related things around.
 The pools for this shuffle are not shared with the item shuffle.

-- **Shuffle Monsters**: Shuffles monster encounters.
+- **Shuffle Normal Monsters**: Shuffles normal monster encounters.
 Whole sparks are shuffled, so if a spark had 2 encounters, those 2 encounters will always be together.
-- **Include Unique Monsters**: Whether or not to include unique monsters like bosses
+- **Include Boss Monsters**: Adds all bosses to the shuffle pool
+- **Bosses Can Only Shuffle To Bosses**: If enabled bosses, can only shuffle to other bosses.
+- **Scale Bosses Monster Stats**: If enabled we will attempt to scale the boss to around the same stats as the thing it replaced.
+- **Scale Normal Monster Stats**: If enabled we will attempt to scale the normal monsters to around the same stats as the thing it replaced.
+NOTE: This is very experimental, as a normal boss may replace more than one monster, in which case which monsters stats it gets will be random!
 - **Include Key Quintar**: Whether to include the Fancy Quintar and Brutish Quintar that are used to get the Quintar Pass and Whistle.
 - **Shuffle Monster Drops**: Shuffles monster drop tables between monsters.
 Monsters have the same number of drops no matter what.
 - **Shuffle Monster Steals**: Shuffles monster steal tables betweeb monsters.
 Unsure if this affects Lost and Found.